RussellABrown/kd-tree/README.md

 All six source-code files build a k-d tree and search a k-dimensional hyper-rectangular region using multiple threads.

-The kdTreeKnlogn.cpp and kdTreeNlogn.cpp source-code files search for nearest neighbors and reverse nearest neighbors via a single thread.

-The kdTreeMapKnlogn.cpp, kdTreeMapNlogn.cpp, kdTreeKmapKnlog.cpp, and kdTreeKmapNlogn.cpp source-code files search for the nearest neighbors to a single point via a single thread but search for the nearest neighbors and reverse nearest neighbors to all points in the k-d tree via multiple threads.
+All six source-code files search for the nearest neighbors to a single point using a single thread and build nearest-neighbor and reverse-nearest-neighbors lists using multiple threads.

-The kdTreeKnlogn.cpp and kdTreeNlogn.cpp source-code files store the nearest-neighbor and reverse-nearest-neighbor lists as maps wherein the key is a k-d node pointer and the value is a neighbor list.

-The kdTreeMapKnlogn.cpp, kdTreeMapNlogn.cpp, kdTreeKmapKnlog.cpp, and kdTreeKmapNlogn.cpp source-code files store the nearest-neighbor and reverse-nearest-neighbor lists as vectors wherein each element is a neighbor list.
-The vectors permit faster access than maps permit.

 All six source-code files contain a main() function that tests k-d tree building and search.
 This main() function is bracketed by '#ifdef TEST_KD_TREE ... #endif'; hence, to use a source-code file as a header file, it is necessary to compile without the '-D TEST_KD_TREE' option.